 - Project to promote the cooperation between judicial stakeholders concerned by European judicial training, assigned to the EJTN:

 The report is available in English.
 The executive summary is available in English and French.

 The factsheets on the role of the EU-level judicial networks in training are available in the "European training networks and structures" section of the Portal.

 In June 2014, the Commission organised a workshop good practices in European judicial training to disseminate the results of the pilot project, to enable trainers to share good practices and exchange ideas.
 The website of the workshop is accessible here.

 In 2006, the European Commission presented a communication to the European Parliament and the Council on judicial training in the European Union.

 2008 saw the adoption of a Resolution of the Council and of the Representatives of the Governments of the Member States meeting within the Council on the training of judges, prosecutors and judicial staff in the European Union.

-The Justice and Home Affairs Council, in its conclusions of 27 and 28 October 2011 on European judicial training", encouraged the annual sharing of information with the European Commission on training available on EU law and on the number of practitioners trained and asked the Commission to consider presenting a yearly report on European judicial training.
-The first of these reports is available here.
+In its conclusions of 27 and 28 of October 2011 on European judicial training (available in English), the Justice and Home Affairs Council encouraged the yearly sharing of information with the Commission on available training in EU law and the number of practitioners trained, and asked the Commission to consider presenting an annual report on European judicial training.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.

-Last update: 22/02/2013
+Last update: 23/02/2015